aremeis/dominix/README.md

 ---

-**The rest of this page is a copy of the [original Dominate documentation](//github.com/Knio/dominate) where only the name has been changed.**
+**The rest of this document is a copy of the [original Dominate documentation](//github.com/Knio/dominate), only modified to reflect the name change.**

 Features specific to Dominix can be found [here](//github.com/aremeis/dominix/blob/master/features.md).

 ---

-`Dominix` is a Python library for creating and manipulating HTML documents using an elegant DOM API.
+_Dominix_ is a Python library for creating and manipulating HTML documents using an elegant DOM API.
 It allows you to write HTML pages in pure Python very concisely, which eliminates the need to learn another template language, and lets you take advantage of the more powerful features of Python.

 Python: